If your vet has diagnosed your dog with Cushing’s disease (or suspects it) … this post is essential reading!

 Facts About Cushing’s Disease In Dogs

-I wanted to bring you the very best information on Cushing’s syndrome, I spoke with Dr Rhett Nichols.
-Dr Nichols is a world renowned expert in endocrinology.
+I wanted to bring you the very best information on Cushing’s syndrome, so I spoke with Dr Rhett Nichols.
+Dr Nichols is a world-renowned expert in endocrinology.
 He said:

 “I believe these tests are reliable if used properly.
 A major point that should be made is that any screening test for any disease should only be applied to a population of animals/people where it is likely they have the disorder based on history, physical exam findings, and lab work.
 If a screening test is applied to animals where the disorder is unlikely, false positives (outliers) are going to occur.
 Bottom line?
 The screening tests are not bad, but their use in certain situations (eg high ALP with no clinical signs, sick animals with no signs consistent with Cushing’s) is questionable.”

 Holistic Management Of Cushing’s Disease In Dogs

 What if your dog really does have Cushing’s disease?
 Is there anything holistic you can do?